rapiz1/rathole/README.md

 local_addr = "127.0.0.1:1081" # Necessary.
 The address of the service that needs to be forwarded nodelay = true # Optional.
 Override the `client.transport.nodelay` per service retry_interval = 1 # Optional.
 The interval between retry to connect to the server.
+Default: inherits the global config max_retries = 0 # Optional.
+The maximum number of retries to connect to the server.
+Set to 0 to retry forever.
 Default: inherits the global config

 [client.services.service2] # Multiple services can be defined local_addr = "127.0.0.1:1082"